-- The dates to pick up schedules will be posted on our website, social media, and in the local newspaper. - Students having questions or needing to adjust their schedules are expected to talk to their school counselor prior to the start of school. - Office hours are from 7:00am to 3:00pm, Monday through Thursday.
+- The dates to pick up schedules will be posted on our website, social media, and in the local newspaper. - Students having questions or needing to make adjustments to their schedules are expected to talk to their school counselor prior to the start of school. - Office hours are from 7:00am to 3:00pm, Monday through Thursday